Loffedend History, Family Crest & Coats of Arms

 Another 29 words (2 lines of text) are included under the topic Early Loffedend Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Loffedend family to Ireland
+Migration of the Loffedend family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Loffedends to arrive on North American shores: Thomas Loveday, who settled in Barbados in 1686; Francis Loveday settled in Virginia in 1653; Joseph Loveday settled in New England in 1772; Mary Loveday settled in Maryland in 1772..